 It was not until her dear friend and colleague—who thankfully was a member of her foursome—whispered, “Just take a swing.”

-Karen’s professional career can be boiled down to a handful of moments just like this, where the helping hand of a boss or colleague has helped guide her down an intimidating, new path.
+Karen’s professional career can be boiled down to a handful of moments just like this, where the helping hand of a boss or colleague has guided her down an intimidating, new path.
 And now, as Dow’s first Chief Inclusion Officer, Karen makes it her mission to ensure all people feel like they have a place on Dow’s team.

 It is a story all too familiar to Karen, who has spent over twenty years with the chemical company.
 Born and raised in Witchita, KS, Karen was the baby in the family with two older sisters who have always been there to support her.
 After her father’s sudden death when she was twelve years old, she was raised by her mother—her hero—who instilled in her a sense of resilience, determination, and her perpetual optimism.
 Since starting her career with Dow during her freshman year of college, she has not always felt as comfortable in her job roles.
 That is until the day that a boss of hers went out of her way to make sure she knew she was a crucial part of the team.

 “I think most people have a ‘defining moment’ in their careers,” Karen said.

 These “aha!” moments, when everything starts tumbling into place, come in all sorts of ways—a discussion with a friend, a moment of quiet, solitary reflection . . . anything.